What activities might my child do?

 Read our Safety Handbook.

-At summer times, please check your child for ticks after the program.
+In summer times, please check your child for ticks after each day.
 We have not seen many.

 How do you go potty?

-There is a washroom by the Cemetery entrance but we are not always able to return to an indoor bathroom.
-Children must be comfortable using the bathroom outdoors.
-Facilitators will bring a small shovel, toilet paper and hand sanitizer.
+Children must be comfortable using (or learning to using) the bathroom outdoors.
+The facilitators bring a small shovel, toilet paper and hand sanitizer.
 We teach appropriate ways to leave no trace and choice of site and will assist younger kids by holding them up if needed.
 Here is some advice for girls.